cloudsoft/gemalto-dpod-examples/README.md

 If you want to write your own automation code, then step (3) will first involve modifying/extending one of the examples.

+These steps will involve us working with several different machines:
+* Local machine, for working on the code and running Docker.
+* Docker containers, for running the DPOD UI and Cloudsoft AMP.
+* A VM in the cloud, which we will set up to use DPOD.

 ## Prerequisites